-The Office of the Dean of Students is responsible for administering the Code of Conduct for Students, which is articulates the behavioral standards and the equitable procedures employed by NDMU to respond to allegations of student misconduct.
+The Office of the Dean of Students is responsible for administering the Student Code of Conduct, which articulates the behavioral standards and the equitable procedures employed by NDMU to respond to allegations of student misconduct.

-The Code of Conduct for Students is administered at all NDMU campuses and on NDMU property and may also address off campus student misconduct when a student's behavior affects a substantial University interest.
+The Student Code of Conduct is administered at all NDMU campuses and on NDMU property and may also address off campus student misconduct when a student's behavior affects a substantial University interest.